adsk-duszykf/Adsk.Platform.Toolkit/Documentation/docs/HttpClient/README.md

 ### Retry logic

-The client use the default retry logic provided with `Kiota`.
+The client uses the default retry logic provided with `Kiota`.
+The code below shows which status codes are considered as 'retry-able'.

 ```csharp
 private static bool ShouldRetry(HttpStatusCode? statusCode)